Kaheim Dixon

-Kaheim Anthony Dixon (born 4 October 2004) is a Jamaican football player who plays as a forward for club Crawley Town, on loan from club Charlton Athletic, and the Jamaica national team.
+Kaheim Anthony Dixon (born 4 October 2004) is a Jamaican football player who plays as a forward for Serbian Superliga club Novi Pazar, and the Jamaica national team.

 Youth and High School career

 Although Dixon resided in Kingston, he commuted and boarded while attending secondary school at Clarendon College, where he had a standout schoolboy football career in Jamaica's DaCosta Cup competition.

 Club career

 Charlton Athletic

 Having started his playing career in his native Jamaica with Chapelton Maroons and Arnett Gardens, Dixon moved to England to join League One side Charlton Athletic on 23 August 2024.

 On 19 October 2024, Dixon made his debut for Charlton Athletic, coming on as a 91st minute substitute in a 1–1 draw, in League One, with Stockport County.

 Crawley Town (loan)

 On 15 August 2025, Dixon joined League Two side Crawley Town on a season-long loan.

+On 2 February 2026, Dixon was recalled early from his loan.

+Novi Pazar

+On 24 July 2026, it was announced that Dixon had joined Novi Pazar on a three-year deal.

 International career

 Dixon made his debut for the senior Jamaica national team on 22 March 2024 in a CONCACAF Nations League semi-final against the United States.